-Multnomah County Program #78311B - IT G eneral Government Application Services Position 3/3/2022 Department: County Assets Program Contact: Tracey Massey Program Offer Type: Innovative/New Program Program Offer Stage: As Requested Related Programs: 78311A Program Characteristics : Out of Target
+Multnomah County Program #78311B - IT G eneral Government Application Services Position 4/28/2022 Department: County Assets Program Contact: Tracey Massey Program Offer Type: Innovative/New Program Program Offer Stage: As Proposed Related Programs: 78311A Program Characteristic S:

-This program offer adds an Information Technology Manager 2, Portfolio Manager which will support structure to ensure successful delivery of IT services to JOHS, MCDA and DCA.
+This program offer adds two positions a 1.0 FTE Information Technology Manager 2, Portfolio Manager, and 0.50 FTE Business Systems Analyst Senior.
+The Information Technology Manager 2, Portfolio Manager which will support structure to ensure successful delivery of IT services to Joint Office of Homeless Services (JOHS), Multnomah County District Attorney (MCDA) and Dept. County Assets (DCA).
 IT Portfolio Managers provide strategic leadership and serve as the point of accountability within the IT organization for the delivery of services within the customer "portfolio".
+The Business Systems Analyst Senior (BSA Sr.) will support MCDA who has become increasingly reliant on DCA IT support for security, system implementation and maintenance.